 Critiquing My Raid Log Template

-Published July 7, 2025 • 4 min read
+Published July 7, 2025 • 6 min read

-Updated July 8, 2025
+Updated September 10, 2025

 Author James Nicholls

 Recently, we introduced a feature called RAAID comments to the project board.
 Have we successfully met the requirements of a RAID log template that can be used for almost any project?
+We should be able to use Raid logs to break down siloed teams, allowing people to adopt them and talk about them as a proactive part of the project planning as well as an ongoing document.

 Why (AA) Actions & Assumptions?

 Traditional RAID logs will have either of these, not both.
 However, from discussions with project managers (PMs), both elements are important to record.
-Actions for significant things that someone has done and might replace or enhance our tasks tool one day.
+Actions for significant things that someone has done, and might replace or enhance our tasks tool one day.
 Assumptions, regardless of the cause, need clarification as soon as possible, and this should be recorded and acted upon.

 Not recording either actions or assumptions was viewed as problematic.
 Assumptions are infamous for their correlations with making an a** out of you and me.